Best B&O headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Band & Olufsen headphones you can buy in 2020.

 Whether you're looking for elegant Bluetooth wireless cans, nifty in-ear noise cancellers or good old wired headphones, Bang & Olufsen has something to suit your needs.

-B&O's headphones tend to boast premium price tags, but the Danish audio outfit does deliver a mix of premium materials and excellent build quality.
+B&O's headphones tend to come with premium price tags, but the Danish audio outfit does deliver a fine mix of premium materials and excellent build quality.

-If you're a commuter, you might want to opt for a pair of headphones with Active Noise Cancellation (ANC) technology to block out ambient noise.
-If you'd prefer to go cordless, it could be worth going for a pair of Bluetooth wireless headphones with solid battery life.
+If you're a commuter – or if you hope to be again in the future – you might want to opt for a pair of headphones with Active Noise Cancellation (ANC) technology to block out ambient noise.
+If you'd prefer to go cordless, there are plenty of pairs of Bluetooth wireless headphones with solid battery life.
 If you're lucky, you could get both technologies combined in one pair.

 Read on for our round-up of our the best B&O headphones on the market.